extendr/rextendr/cran-comments.md

 ## Remarks on the previous version

 `rextendr` version `0.4.0` was submitted to CRAN but failed to pass some checks due to a complex testing suite, which is designed to support development process via GitHub Actions CI.
+As a result, `rextendr` has been temporarily removed from CRAN and CRAN checks might warn about this, e.g.:
+> X-CRAN-Comment: Archived on 2025-05-16 as issues were not corrected in time.

  We adjusted our tests to ensure that the package is CRAN-compliant.

 ## revdepcheck results